Welcome to the NHK [END] – And so dies the NEET

 Welcome to the NHK is not a show for everyone – it can come across as overwhelmingly depressing and slow, sometimes too close to the bone and uncompromisingly geeky, but then I suppose that’s why I like it too.
 Within a few episodes I had totally fallen for these characters and desperately wanted to see them grow and find happiness.
 With this end – leaving the characters feeling optimistic but still somewhat scarred and timid, I’m more than content, knowing deep down they’ll be okay.

-25 replies on “Welcome to the NHK [END] – And so dies the NEET”
+25 responses to “Welcome to the NHK [END] – And so dies the NEET”

 I think some people complained that the anime didn’t hold true enough to the manga